safi-io/ticTacToe/README.md

   -   Players take turns to choose a number corresponding to the grid position where they want to place their mark (X or O).
 For example, choosing 1 will place the mark in the top-left corner of the grid.

-   -  Game Continuation:

      - The game continues until a player wins or all positions are filled, resulting in a draw.

-   - End of Game:

   -  The game will display the result, indicating which player won or if the game is a draw.